viswanathrba/Python/README.md

 ----------------
 ##### Keywords
 Reserved words in Python, keywords are case sensitive.
-There are 33 keywords in Python 3.7 (Ex: False, True, if , else, in, import, def, for, while, with, or, as etc..)
+There are 33 keywords in Python 3.7 (Ex: False, True, if , else, in, import, def, for, while, with, or, as etc..).

 ##### Identifiers
-Names given to variables, functions, etc. Cannot use keyword as a variable name, function name or any other identifier
+Names given to variables, functions, etc. Cannot use keyword as a variable name, function name or any other identifier.

 ##### Statements
 Instructions that a Python interpreter can execute are called statements.
-Ex: Assignment statement a = 1
+Ex: Assignment statement a = 1.

 ##### Indentation
 C, C++, and Java use braces { } to define a block of code.